Multidimensional Scaling in the Poincare Disk: A descent method for the Poincar e disk

 The PD model (\ref{eq:PDmodel}) implies the constraints $\left|z_{j}\right|<1$ for the point coordinates.
-Still, the optimization on the PD can be viewed as unconstrained by observing that the constraints $\left|z_{j}^{\prime}\right|<1$ will not be violated while moving a configuration $\mathbf{z}$ in $\mathbb{D}$ if the distances $s_{j}$ traveled by each point are always kept finite, i.e. Since (\ref{eq:sM}), according to (\ref{eq:sj}), corresponds to $r\textrm{max}_{j}\left|g_{j}\right|<1$, we have the constraint on $r$
+Still, the optimization on the PD can be viewed as unconstrained by observing that the constraints $\left|z_{j}^{\prime}\right|<1$ will not be violated while moving a configuration $\mathbf{z}$ in $\mathbb{D}$ if the distances $s_{j}$ traveled by each point are always kept finite, i.e.